 The Book History and Bibliography Research Group have made major contributions to the subject internationally.
 Members have produced numerous publications in authorship studies, printing, publishing, reading, bibliography and textual editing.
 The group’s research interests range widely, from seventeenth-century literature and publishing, to postcolonial histories of the book.
-The group’s AHRC-funded project The Reading Experience Database, 1450–1945 ('RED') has produced a digitised database recording the reading experiences of British subjects from 1450–1945, and over 30,000 entries have been digitised.
+The group’s AHRC-funded project The Reading Experience Database, 1450–1945 ('RED') has produced a digitised database recording the reading experiences of British subjects from 1450–1945, with over 30,000 entries.
 Members of the group organise regular, well-attended seminar series, conferences, and symposia promoting research in book history.

 We welcome applications in areas which correspond with current staff research interests.
 We look for detailed and well thought-out proposals, which set out specific research questions and outline the originality of your topic or approach.
 If you would like to discuss your ideas informally before submitting an application, please contact the department.